The Garments

 Length to you

-Melton, wool-cashmere, camel-hair and covert cloth — the heavy, handsome cloths a Toronto winter actually calls for.
-Explore the cloth library →
+Melton, wool-cashmere, camel-hair and covert fabric: the heavy, handsome fabrics a Toronto winter actually calls for.
+Explore the fabric library →

 Common questions